 Traces and pads near the edge of a high voltage PCB require special design consideration to protect them from machining damage.

-Have a question about arc prevention?
+Have a question about high voltage PCB design for arc prevention?
 Contact an expert at Altium.

 Check out Altium Designer in action...